 Emitting a warm and beautiful diffused light, this contemporary indoor floor lamp features a blown opaline glass diffuser.
 The body is brass- or chrome-finished steel.
 There is a dimmer on the power cord.

-IC Lights F comes in two models and is available in brass or chrome finish:
+IC Lights floor lamp comes in two models and is available in black, brass or chrome finish:

 - IC Lights F1: 53" H